kevinboone/Pico7219usb/README.md

 However, you'll probably need to arrange the components so that the Pico's BOOTSEL button is visible, so you can force the unit into bootloader mode to upload new firmware.

+See the photos in the `pics/` directory for hardware assembly examples -- of course, there are many ways to attach the components.

 ## Testing